mxagar/flask_guide/flask_guide.md

 ## Template Variables with Jinja

-We can use [Jinja templating](https://jinja.palletsprojects.com/en/3.1.x/), as in Jekyll, to inject variables from the python script in the HTML document visualized with `render_template()`; simply, the variables are created inside the page function and passed directly to `render_template()`.
+We can use [Jinja templating](https://jinja.palletsprojects.com/en/3.1.x/), as in Jekyll, to inject variables from the python script in the HTML document visualized with `render_template()`; simply, the variables are created inside the page/view function and passed directly to `render_template()`.
 Then, we access them with Jinja notation in the HTML document.
 We can pass strings, lists, dictionaries, etc.

 Jinja command lines are of 3 types: